chipoglesby/chipoglesby.github.io/about/index.md

 # Personal:

-I'm Chip Oglesby originally from Van Wyck, SC and I currently live in Nunn, Colorado with my amazing wife Michelle.
+I'm Chip Oglesby originally from Van Wyck, SC and I currently live in Asheville, North Carolina with my amazing wife Michelle.

 I attended Mars Hill College and after college, I worked as a photojournalist and photo editor at two different newspapers.
 I've also worked